 These are my notes from the book, Jony Ive, The Genius Behind Apple’s Greatest Products, by Leander Kahney.
-They may not make sense if you haven’t read the book yourself, but they are notes from the book I want to remember.
+They may not make sense if you haven’t read the book yourself, but they’re the notes from the book I want to remember.

 If you like to watch movies and videos on your tablet, this tablet stand is very cool.
 The up-and-down rotation is nice and stiff, so you can set it at any angle, and it has rubber cushions in the right places to keep your tablet from sliding or getting damaged.
 I just bought this a few days ago, and it’s a definite “thumbs up.”
 It works great with my Nexus 9, and an old iPad 2 (that I only use for music these days).